-Three independent non-executive Directors were appointed for a term of three years, commencing from 22 November 2018.
+Three independent non-executive Directors were appointed for a term of three years, commencing from 22 November 2018 and such teams of appointment have been renewed.
 All of the independent non-executive Directors have satisfied the independence criteria and have made their confirmations of independence pursuant to Rule 3.13 of the Listing Rules.
 The Company is of the view that all independent non-executive Directors have fulfilled the independence guidelines set forth under Rule 3.13 of the Listing Rules.

-The table below sets out the number of meetings of the Board in 2020 and individual attendance of each Director at these meetings:
+The table below sets forth the number of meetings of the Board in 2021 and individual attendance of each Director at these meetings:

-Meetings atte ended/held
+Meetings atte Meetings attended/held

-Directors General meeting Board meeting
+General meeting Board meeting

-Executive
+Executive Directors

-LEE Shing Put (Appointed on 4 August 2020) 1/1
+LEE Shing Put 2/2 4/4

 TUNG Ching Sai 2/2 4/4

 TUNG Fong Ngai 2/2 4/4

 LEE Yau Ching 2/2 4/4

 CHENG Shu E 2/2 4/4

-Non-executive

-LEE Yin Yee (Resigned on 4 August 2020) 2/2 3/3

-Independent non-executive
+Independent non-executive Directors

 LEUNG Ting Yuk 2/2 4/4

 IP Kwok Him 2/2 4/4

 LYU Fang 2/2 4/4

-At least four Board meetings are scheduled to be held during the year ending 31 December 2021.
+At least four Board meetings are scheduled to be held during the year ending 31 December 2022.